 If you open your email and check the number of emails, you receive.
 You will be startled.
 While so many companies use an email campaign to reach people.
 But only a few brands are doing an incredible job.
 The Clymb is an e-commerce retail store that sells adventure and garments from outdoor clothing brands for an affordable rate.
 They also sport gear items.
 This company had a lot of customer data but was unsure how to use it.
 They were sending one standard email to everyone.
 This email consisted of the latest blog on the website.
 But, since that was not helping, they tailored the email based on data they had for an individual.
 They used data such as gender and user interest.
 Result — their email revenue went upto 71%.
 There’s a lot to learn from this brand.

-Here is one method that marketers use to reach prospects or leads interested in the product earlier but then lost interest.
+Here is one method that marketers use to reach prospects or leads interested in the product earlier but then lose interest.
 The main intention of this campaign is to reignite interest in the prospects.
 Did you know that 40% of people read engagement emails when they receive them?

 Grammarly, Starbucks, and a host of other companies are doing their best to re-engage customers that stop using the products.
 They use an excellent Call to action (CTA) button along with excellent text and visuals.
 These brands don’t wait long before they send these emails.
 Using marketing automation, they segregate the users and send them the re-engagement emails when they see the activity levels have dropped or if the customer chooses to walk out.